cloudcores/CuAssembler/UserGuide.md

 **Comments**:

 C style comments `/* ... */` and cpp style comments `// ...` are supported.
 A special form of branch target annotation `(* ... *)` will also be treated as comments.
-They will all be replaced to spaces. **NOTE**: Currently no cross line comments, all comments should be in the same line.
+They will all be replaced to spaces. **NOTE**: Currently no cross line comments are allowed, all comments should be in the same line.

 **Directives**:
 A directive is a predefined keyword, usually starts with a dot `.`.
 Current list of supported directives defined by `nvdisasm`: